What Is Urticaria?

 Not a common condition, this can affect people with ordinary urticaria.
 It can develop four to six hours after part of your skin has been subjected to persistent pressure – after wearing tight clothes, for example, or after a long journey wearing a seat belt.

 Mild cases of acute urticaria don’t usually need any medical treatment, as the symptoms often improve within a few days.
 During that time, taking cool baths or showers may soothe your skin.
 You could also try applying calamine lotion – which is available over the counter – to soothe the affected area.
-However, experts warn that you should take care when using calamine lotion, as it can cause more itching if you leave it on for too long.
+However, using calamine lotion can cause more itching if you leave it on for too long.
 Another topical treatment you could try is menthol in aqueous cream, which may also help with itching and keep the skin cool.